theov07/theov07/README.md

 ## Fun & Interests

-- 🎓 Reading research papers on quantitative finance
+- 🎓 Reading quantitative finance research papers
 - 🧠 Solving algorithmic and mathematical challenges
-- ⚽ Playing / watching sport, exploring new tech
+- ⚽ Playing and watching sports, exploring new technologies
+- 🌍 Passionate about crypto and DeFi ecosystems

 ---